Security Hardening Guide

 Built-in Security Features

-Cbox base images come with enterprise-grade security features enabled by default:
+Cbox PHP Base Images come with security features enabled by default:

 Nginx Security (Default Configuration)